nsapoval/cocktails/_cocktail-recipes/hollow-purple.md

 <ul>
     <li> 1.5 oz [butterfly pea infused tequila]()(/cocktails/infusions-recipes/butterfly-pea-tequila/)</li>
     <li> 0.75 oz [grapefruit cordial](/cocktails/syrups-recipes/grapefruit-cordial/)</li>
-    <li> 0.5 oz lemon juice</li>
-    <li> 0.25 oz lime juice</li>
+    <li> 0.25 oz Campari</li>
-    <li> 2 tbsp honey passionfruit puree</li>
-    <li> 1.5 oz dry sparkling wine (optional)</li>
+    <li> 3 dashes grapefruit bitters</li>
+    <li> soda water to top off</li>
 </ul>

-Shake all ingredients except the bubbles with ice and strain into a coupe glass.
-Top off with sparkling wine.
+Combine tequila and some soda water in a highball glass with ice.
+In a separate shot glass combine the cordial, Campari and grapefruit bitters.
+Dramatically add the contents of the shot glass to high ball, stir and top off with more soda.

 ---

-Overall a solid sour with nice passionfruit flavor and aroma.
-Works without sparkling wine top off, but you'll need to tune down puree to 1-1.5 tablespoons in that case.
-Using just lime juice might end up tasting a tad too harsh, but might be warranted with a bolder choice of rums.
+Very pleasant flavor with a hint of bitterness from Campari and a candy-like grapefruit flavor from the cordial.
+The final color ends up closer to a shade of pink rather than purple, but the flavor is great.

-{% include figure.liquid loading="eager" path="assets/img/retired-pornstar-1.jpg" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid loading="eager" path="assets/img/hollow-purple.jpg" class="img-fluid rounded z-depth-1" %}